DreamerIn/videosearch/README.md

-# A video search too created using React JS
+# A video search tool created using React JS